MohamedBoutaieb/Astronomy-Website/readme.md

 ﻿<h1>Contributors to this project :</h1> Briki Sara, Boutaieb Mohamed, Khayati Med Aziz, Bouhamed Feriel

-<h1>Description:</h1> This is an website about a magazine astronomy , where you can purchase our products , publish and read articles , create an account, or simply check our gallery and our beautiful solar system animation.
+<h1>Description:</h1> This is a website about an astronomy magazine , where you can purchase products , publish and read articles , create an account, or simply check our gallery and our beautiful solar system animation.